AfDB obtains strong support for the 16th replenishment of the resources of the African Development Fund

 Adesina showcased the innovative initiative of the African Development Bank Technologies for the transformation of African agriculture (TAAT, by its English acronym), a program that covers nine basic food products in more than 30 African countries.
 He said the Bank intends to mitigate the effects of the food crisis through the African Food Crisis Response and Emergency Facility – a dedicated facility that will provide African countries with the resources needed to increase food production. local area and get fertilizer.

-For Adesina, a fertilizer crisis caused by the Russian war in Ukraine could jeopardize more than $10 billion in food production.
+For Adesina, a fertilizer crisis caused by the Russian war in Ukraine might jeopardize more than $10 billion in food production.
 He announced that the Bank had convened a global meeting of key global leaders in development, finance, public and private sectors for mid-May to facilitate Africa’s access to fertilizers.

 Adesina was received at the White House by Dana Banks, Special Assistant to US President Joseph Biden and Senior Director for Africa at the White House.
 Banks said it was important to mitigate the fallout from the Russian war in Ukraine on food security in Africa and highly commended the African Development Bank’s leading role in its emergency food production plan for Africa.
 Africa.